Sghambari/TLBO-UAV/README.md

-# Codes for paper: "An-improved-TLBO-for-offline-UAV-path-planning"
+# Codes for paper: "An improved TLBO for offline UAV path planning"